Aircloak/aircloak/cloak/docs/diffix.md

 I'm not sure about how implicit ranges are seeded, for instance.
 ---->

-Upon receiving the datasource answer, for each one-column condition, the cloak knows the following information:
+Upon receiving the database answer, for each one-column condition, the cloak knows the following information:
 [ghi4018](https://github.com/Aircloak/aircloak/issues/4018)

 1. column name